 - Wrap burritos: Wrap tortillas and filling into a tight and secure burrito that holds all the filling inside (see pictures above to help).
 Step 1: Pull the sides of the tortilla over each end of filling until tight.
 Step 2: Using your thumbs, pull the bottom of the tortilla up and over the filling, covering the sides you folded over in Step 1.
 Step 3: Tuck the bottom of the tortilla you folded in Step 2 into the burrito, also tucking the sides from the top and bottom of the tortilla.
 Step 4: Fold the burrito over the remaining open tortilla so it covers the tucked sides and bottom.

-- Air fry the burritos: Carefully place 2 burritos into the air fryer basket.
+- Air fry & serve: Carefully place 2 burritos into the air fryer basket.
 Air fry at 350F for 6-10 minutes, or until the burritos are crispy and golden brown.
-Enjoy with salsa, sour cream, hot sauce, etc.
+Serve & enjoy with salsa, sour cream, hot sauce, etc.

 - Fridge prep & reheat: Follow recipe through step 5 and then store burritos in an airtight container in the fridge for up to 4 days.
-Air fry cold burritos with a spritz of avocado spray oil at 325F for 14-16 minutes or until golden brown and crispy.
+Air fry cold burritos at 325F for 14-16 minutes or until golden brown and crispy.

 - Freezer prep & reheat: Follow recipe through step 5, and then let the burritos cool completely for at least 30 minutes on the counter.
 Store burritos in an airtight container (wrap individually if you prefer) in the freezer for up to 3 months.
 Air fry frozen burritos with a spritz of avocado spray oil at 250F for 30 minutes, then increase temperature to 350F and air fry for 2-3 more minutes until crispy and golden brown.